 Course DescriptionThis course offers both a thematic and a practical introduction to the Canadian public policy-making process, beginning with the context in which ideas, institutions and interests inform public policy.
 With the use of a variety of contemporary social, economic and environment policy cases, the course examines the process by which public policy is formulated, implemented and evaluated - including its success rate.
 Lastly, the changing nature of, and contemporary challenges to, policy making are explored.
 (Formerly PPA 623).

-NotesThis course is delivered through asynchronous learning, meaning you will not have to be online at specific times.
-There are also two synchronous Saturday classes scheduled.
-Recordings of the Saturday classes will be available afterwards.
+NotesThis course will require you to be online for live lectures every week at the scheduled time.
+Class recordings will also be available until after your exam period.
 More details will be included in your course outline available on the first day of class.

 RequisitesPrerequisite: CPPA 102 or CPPA 120 or POL 102 or POG 210 or COPA 103